NormFrenette/GatsbyBlog/content/blog/Looper/parts-list/index.md

 These are 1/4 inch female (guitar) jacks.
 You need 3 for the Looper_Buffer option (but only 2 if not building the buffer option).

+- Looper Pedal (with buffer) Option:  needs 3 jacks.
+- Looper and Buffer Separate Option:  needs 2 jacks.
+However, you need an adapter to go from 1/4 inch buffer out to 3.5mm mono soundcard mic input.
+- Looper Only: needs None.

-###### 3.5 mm (male) Jacks:
+###### 3.5 mm (male) Jacks - Only for Looper Pedal (with buffer) Option.

-Internally to the pedal, we need to convert the 1/4 inch input and output jacks to 3.5 mm male jacks that fit the usb sound card (described above).
+Internally to the pedal, we need to connect the input/buffer signals and the Looper out signal to 3.5 mm male jacks that plug into the usb sound card.

-I have found that the cheapest approach is to buy one male-to male cable like [this one on amazon](https://www.amazon.ca/gp/product/B071V7VW96/).
+I have found that the cheapest approach is to buy one male-to male 3.5 mm mono cable like [this one on amazon](https://www.amazon.ca/gp/product/B071V7VW96/).
 Cut the wire in half, strip the leads and solder them to the jacks/switches as per schematic.
 > You could also buy/use purpose-built 3.5mm built jacks - but I have found them for difficult to obtain at a reasonable price.

 >IMPORTANT: Do NOT buy stereo 3.5mm male jacks.
-They do not fit correctly in the sound card input.
+They do not fit correctly in the sound card mic input.
 The sound card I have recommended accepts only mono mic input.
 (Of course, if you bought something different, it might work...)

 ##### 9V Battery Connector

-This is only needed if the buffer option is built.
+This is only needed if a buffer option is built.

 You need something to get the 9 V battery connected to the buffer circuit.
 I find that these battery connectors are the simplest - but you may want to purchase a more complex product that comes with the battery holder as well.